 Conclusion

-We can now combine all of the structures and objects from the previous chapters to create the graphics pipeline!
-Here’s the types of objects we have now, as a quick recap:
+We can now combine all the structures and objects from the previous chapters to create the graphics pipeline!
+Here are the types of objects we have now, as a quick recap:

 -